kompanek/tansman/README.md

 # Thinking about inputs

-* Time available per day to practice
+* Time available per session to practice
+* Number of sessions each day
-* Amount of time needed to master an item (e.g., phrase or passage)
+* An estimate of time needed to master each practice item (e.g., phrase or passage)
+* A way to related items it's beneficial to practice together in the same session
 * Overall time available for a set of related items (e.g., a section of music)
 * The difficulty vs. fun dimensions of a particular task--idea is that a practice session should include both practice that feels like a chore and more fun/interesting tasks (below use "energy" in a sense of how much of a drain it is on enthusiasm.
 There's probably a better name.)
-* Ideal amount of time to wait between practicing a particular item (consolidation)
+* Ideal amount of time to wait between practicing each item (consolidation)
-* Maximum time to wait between sessions practicing a particular item (forgetting)
+* Maximum time to wait between sessions practicing each item (forgetting)

 # LP Forumulation #1